Skip to main content

 • finalSnapshot: string | the file path of the final heap snapshot

-• options: Object | optionally, you can specify a working directory (other than the default one) for heap analysis
+• options: Object | optionally, you can specify a mode for heap analysis

 • Returns: Promise<ISerializedInfo[]> | leak traces detected and clustered from the browser interaction